Pearl River Delta Metropolitan Region intercity railway: Guangfo Circular ICR

-Ring service around Guangzhou, mostly making use of trackage from other Metropolitan Region Intercity Railway Lines and existing freight railways.
+Ring service around Guangzhou and Foshan, mostly making use of trackage from other Metropolitan Region Intercity Railway Lines and existing freight railways.
 A new section under construction, known as the Guangfo Link, is a 35 km long railway line that connects Guangzhou South Railway Station to Foshan West Railway Station.
 It has a top speed of 200 km/h and will use 6 car CRH6 EMUs capable of running up to 2.5-minute frequencies.
 It is expected to start construction in late 2012 and completed in 2016 or 2017.

-Guangqing ICR

-The Guangqing Intercity Railway is a high-speed railway connecting Guangzhou with Qingyuan.

-Approved Lines

-In 2020, with the near completion of the initial batch of lines, the National Development and Reform Commission approved an additional 775 km of intercity railway projects.
-A number of them will start construction before 2022.
+This has now since been delayed to 2027.

 Shenzhen–Dayawan ICR

-A planned underground regional railway connecting Shenzhen and Huiyang District in southern Huizhou from Shenzhen Bao'an International Airport to Shenzhen Pingshan railway station.
+An underground regional railway connecting Shenzhen and Huiyang District in southern Huizhou from Shenzhen Bao'an International Airport to Shenzhen Pingshan railway station.
+It started construction in 2022 and is expected to complete in late 2026.

 Shenhui ICR

-A planned underground regional railway connecting Shenzhen and Huicheng District in northern Huizhou.
+An underground regional railway connecting Shenzhen and Huicheng District in northern Huizhou.
+It started construction in 2022 and is expected to complete in late 2026.